christopheraue/m-ruby-concurrently/USAGE.md

 So, the general rule of thumb is: **The event loop is (and only is) entered if your code calls `#wait` or one of the `#await_*` methods.**

-This has a few implications:
+This can lead to the following effects:

 ### A concurrent proc is scheduled but never run